nafigator/docker-library/php/7.2/README.md

 ### Create a `docker-compose.yml`

-Mentioned path for `docker-compose.yml` root of your project.
+Suggested path for `docker-compose.yml` root of your project.
 ```yaml
 version: '3.6'
 services: